We're always there for each other

-- Iris Out: This is the standard method of closing episodes of the show, though Tigger will sometimes play around with it.
+- Iris Out: This is the standard method of closing episodes of the show (it'll slowly fade to black with a circle of colour that shrinks), though Tigger will sometimes play around with it.
 Also, in "How to Say I Love Roo," the iris in the shape of a heart, closing in on Kanga and Roo hugging.

 - Job Song: Beaver often sings about how "work, work, work, work is all [he seems] to do".